-- Swimming Pool - Agreement between the city of Bellevue and Bellevue School District No. 405 for the development of the warm water pool at the Odle pool site and lease of the Odle pool, 30 year agreement with additional renewals, (Bellevue Resolution No. 5959 and agreement, 12-95) Library Loan.
+- Swimming Pool - Agreement () between the city of Bellevue and Bellevue School District No. 405 for the development of the warm water pool at the Odle pool site and lease of the Odle pool, 30 year agreement with additional renewals, (Bellevue Resolution No. 5959 and agreement, 1996)

 Joint Use of Facilities

-- Puyallup Resolution No. 1781 (), Authorizing an interlocal agreement with the city of Fife regarding reciprocal use of recreational facilities, 01/01/2003 until terminated
+- Puyallup Resolution No. 1781 () - Authorizing an interlocal agreement with the city of Fife regarding reciprocal use of recreational facilities, 01/01/2003 until terminated

-- Seattle and Seattle School District Agreement for the Joint Use of Facilities between The Seattle School District No. 1 and Seattle Parks and Recreation - Includes Joint Use Agreement, Appendices, and Schools in Pools
+- Seattle and Seattle School District Agreement for the Joint Use of Facilities between The Seattle School District No. 1 and Seattle Parks and Recreation, Seattle Parks and Recreation - Includes Joint Use Agreement, Appendices, and Schools in Pools

 - Sedro-Woolley Shared Facility Agreement () with Sedro-Woolley School District No. 101, 2008 - No termination date.

-- Bellevue and Bellevue School District - Bellevue Resolution 5840 () adopting a joint resolution with the Bellevue School District to create a partnership to meet the needs of the community by focusing on schools as community resource centers (12-94).
+- Bellevue and Bellevue School District Resolution 5840 () adopting a joint resolution with the Bellevue School District to create a partnership to meet the needs of the community by focusing on schools as community resource centers, passed 12/1994

 - Pierce County Companionship Program - The program is designed to provide recreation and leisure opportunities for individuals with special needs and their friends and families.
-It is a cooperative effort with the Peninsula, Puyallup, Sumner, and White River School Districts, and other local parks and recreation departments.
+It is a cooperative effort with the Bethel, Clover Park, Eatonville, Peninsula, Puyallup, and Sumner school districts and other local parks and recreation departments.